piralimic/library-rent-a-book/README.md

 }
 ```

-### 3. add the token into the HTTP HEADERS
+### 3. Add the token into the HTTP HEADERS
-> INFO : HTTP HEADERS is on the left-bottom of the Playground Screen
+> HTTP HEADERS is on the left-bottom of the Playground Screen

 ```json
 {